pSpaces/Programming-with-Spaces/guide.md

 Space repositories should support the following operations:
 - a constructor, with no parameters.
 - 'addSpace': this operation associates a space to the repository.
+There is no effect if the space does not exist or if the space is already associated with the repository.
 - 'delSpace': this operation dissasociates a space from the repository.
+There is no effect if the space does not exist or if it is not associated to the repository.
 - 'addGate': this operation associates a gate to the repository.
+The gate is created if it does not exist.
+There is no effect if the gate is already associated to the gate.
 - 'delGate': this operation dissasociates a space from the repository.
+There is no effect if the gate is not associated to the repository.

 A gate is just an access point than application opens to provide access to the spaces it hosts.
 Each gate is specified by an URI with the following format: